frederic-perez/Python-playground/cryptography.md

 __CSR__ Certificate Signing Request.
 An encoded message sent from an applicant to a Certificate Authority (CA) to apply for an SSL/TLS certificate.
 It typically contains the public key, identifying information like a domain name, and proof of authenticity, and it must be generated on the server where the certificate will be used.
 __DES__ (_vs_ AES) Data Encryption Standard.
 __ECC__ Elliptic Curve Cryptography.
+__ECDSA__ Elliptic Curve Digital Signature Algorithm.
+__HMAC__ Keyed-hashing message authentication.
 __IV__ Initialization vector.
 __KDF__ Key derivation function.
 __MAC__ Message authentication code.
 __MD5__ The MD5 (Message-Digest Algorithm 5) is a cryptographic hash function that was developed in 1991 by Ronald Rivest as an improvement over its predecessor, MD4 3.
 It is specifically designed to produce a 128-bit hash value from any amount of data, making it suitable for various applications, including data integrity checks and digital signature verification.
 __PEM__ Privacy-enhanced mail, although its use has expanded beyond email.
 It’s a Base64-encoded format for storing various cryptographic objects.
+__PKCS__ Public key cryptography standards.
+__PRNG__ Pseudo-random number generator.
 __RSA__ Rivest-Shamir-Adleman, a widely used public-key cryptosystem that enables secure data transmission and is foundational in modern cryptography.
 __SHA__ Secure hash algorithm.
 __SHA-2__ The SHA-2 family is a group of cryptographic hash functions that includes SHA-224, SHA-256, SHA-384, and SHA-512.
 These functions were developed by the National Security Agency (NSA) and first published in 2001.
 The SHA-2 family is notable for its improved security over its predecessor, SHA-1.
 __SHA-256__ This is a specific member of the SHA-2 family of hash algorithms.
 The “256” indicates that it produces a 256-bit (32-byte) hash value.
 __SSL__ Secure Sockets Layer, a networking protocol that secures connections between web clients and servers through encryption.
 __TLS__ Transport Layer Security.
 A cryptographic protocol designed to provide secure communications over a network by encrypting data to prevent eavesdropping and tampering.
+__X.509__	Standard for public-key infrastructure.

 ## Glossary

 __asymmetric cryptography__ (_vs_ symmetric cryptography).
 See _public-key cryptography_.
+__brute-force attack__ (and _exhaustive key search_) [[Wikipedia]](https://en.wikipedia.org/wiki/Brute-force_attack)
 __cipher__ _v_ (cypher) Convert ordinary language into a coded format or to write in a secret code.
 __crypto-__ (crypt-) Secret, hidden, or concealed.
 __cryptogram__ (_vs_ plaintext) A message or writing in code or cipher.
 __cryptographic key__ A piece of information, typically a string of numbers or letters _stored in a file_, used to encode or decode cryptographic data through a cryptographic algorithm.
 They are used for (1) encryption, (2) decryption, (3) authentication (to verify the identity of users or devices in a system), and (4) digital signatures (keys help ensure the integrity of messages and confirm the identity of the sender).
+__cryptographic scheme__ A structured set of algorithms and protocols designed to achieve specific security goals, such as confidentiality, data integrity, authentication, and non-repudiation.
+These schemes typically involve a combination of cryptographic primitives, such as encryption and decryption algorithms, hash functions, digital signatures, and key exchange mechanisms.
+Examples of cryptographic schemes include RSA, AES, Diffie-Hellman Key Exchange, and ECDSA.
 __cryptography__ [:scroll: Derived from the Greek words “kryptos” (κρυπτός), meaning “hidden” or “secret,” and “graphia” (γραφή), meaning “writing” or “description.”]
 The practice of securing information by transforming it into a format that is unreadable to unauthorized users.
 __cyphertext__ The result of encryption performed on plaintext using an algorithm, known as a cipher.
 __decryption__ (_vs_ encryption) The reverse of encryption, converting ciphertext back into readable plain text.